 Examples

 The word “euphemism” refers to a mild or indirect word or expression for one that is considered to be too harsh or blunt.
 The term itself comes from the Greek roots “eu,” meaning “good,” and “pheme” meaning “speech” or “expression.”
-Literally translated, “euphemism” means “good speech” or “speaking well.”
+Literally translated, the stylistic device means “good speech” or “speaking well.”

 Euphemisms soften harsh or taboo language, aiming for social tact.
-Metaphors, however, compare unrelated things and add depth and creativity to language.
+Metaphors, however, compare unrelated things and add depth and creativity to written and conversational language.

-In academic writing, it’s generally best to avoid this stylistic device, as it requires clear and precise language to communicate ideas effectively.
+In academic contexts, it’s generally best to avoid this stylistic device, as it requires clear and precise language in writing to communicate ideas effectively.
 Its use may obscure meaning and introduce ambiguity, which can undermine the clarity and credibility of your writing.
-Instead, you should always opt for direct and specific language that accurately conveys your arguments.
+Instead, you should always opt for straightforward language that accurately conveys your arguments.

 Euphemisms can impact communication by softening harsh language, maintaining social harmony, and avoiding offense.
 However, they can change the meaning of words if overused or misapplied.